itsmehakvohra/Mainstream-News-Eradicator/README.md

-Check out this Mainstream Newsfeed Eradicator I made as an add-on with code from the "Make Facebook Great Again" Extension and my friend Conner!
+Check out this Mainstream radicator I made.

-Anything from CNN, FOX, or MSNBC will be deleted from your newsfeed.
 Anything with over 200+ likes will also be deleted.

 To add this eradicator to your homepage: